krisleech/wisper/README.md

 [![Build Status](https://travis-ci.org/krisleech/wisper.png?branch=master)](https://travis-ci.org/krisleech/wisper)

-While this is not dependent on Rails in any way it was extracted from a Rails project and is used as an alternative to ActiveRecord callbacks and Observers.
+While this is not dependent on Rails in any way it was extracted from a Rails project and can used as an alternative to ActiveRecord callbacks and Observers.

 The problem with callbacks and Observers is that they always happen.
 How many times have you wanted to do `User.create` without firing off a welcome email?